-The Question: Should I consolidate?
+The Question: Should I Refinance Everything Together?

 Many people make the mistake of thinking that combining all three loans is the best approach because you are still lowering your interest overall, so it is a smart move.
 Combining all three loans leaves the borrower with a $30,000 debt at 5%.

-In reality, the smartest move would be to only consolidate the high interest loans and to leave the low interest loans alone.
+In reality, the smartest move would be to only consolidate the high-interest loans and to leave the low-interest loans alone.
 In our example, the borrower could have one $20,000 loan at 5% and one $10,000 loan at 3%.
 Doing this approach will help save a lot of interest over the years (the exact amount will vary depending upon how long it takes to pay off the loans).